 On October 3, 2011, the Company entered into a definitive license agreement for Veto Cell technology and also an exclusive option agreement to negotiate an additional license for organ regeneration technology with Yeda Research and Development Company Limited ("Yeda"), a founder and shareholder of the Company.
 Yeda is the technology transfer and commercial arm of the Weizmann Institute of Science, for research conducted at the Weizmann Institute of Science for an invention comprising methods of bone marrow transplantation and cell therapy utilizing Veto-Cells.
-The evaluation period with respect to the option to license the organ regeneration technology originally expired on October 3, 2012 and has since been extended to September 1, 2014.
-See Note 9 - Subsequent Events for information regarding an additional extension of the expiration date.
+The evaluation period with respect to the option to license the organ regeneration technology originally expired on October 3, 2012 and had been previously extended to September 1, 2014.
+On August 15, 2014, the Company and Yeda executed an amendment to the exclusive option agreement to negotiate a license for organ regeneration technology which extends the evaluation period through December 31, 2015.